braidn/Knowledge-Repo/PryCommands.md

+* `exit-program` terminates the current pry buffer (good for jumping out of big loops)
 * `!` to clear the buffer
 * `cd` into models
 * `nexting` command shows you where you are and `exit` bumps you up